guertinlab/Nascent_RNA_Methods/README.md

 ## Dependencies, software, and scripts

-We present novel quality control metrics and specialized software herein, but much of the workflow depends upon more general software.
-Fortunately, this software is well-maintained and documented, so we only provide a short description and the links below.
+We present novel quality control metrics and specialized software and scripts herein, but much of the workflow depends upon more general software.
+Fortunately, this software is well-maintained and documented, so we provide a short description and the links below.

 [Cite all the software in line]